ietf-rats-wg/key-attestation/draft-ounsworth-rats-key-attestation.md

 --- abstract

-This document specifies a vendor-agnostic format for attesting to the protection properties of a symmetric or asymmetric cryptographic key within a hardware cryptographic module to support applications such as providing evidence to a Certification Authority that a key is being protected in accordance with the requested cerificate profile, or that HSMs can perform key import and maintain the private key protection properties in a robust way even when migrating keys across HSM vendors.
+This document specifies a vendor-agnostic format for attesting to the protection properties of a symmetric or asymmetric cryptographic key within a hardware cryptographic module to support applications such as providing evidence to a Certification Authority that a key is being protected in accordance with the requested certificate profile, or that HSMs can perform key import and maintain the private key protection properties in a robust way even when migrating keys across HSM vendors.
 This specification includes a format for requesting a key attestation containing certain attributes.
 This specification is called "PKIX Attestation" because it is designed to be easy to implement on top of a code base that already supports X.509 and PKCS#11 data models.

 --- middle

 # Introduction

-This specification is targeted at attesting to the storage of cryptographic key matarial -- symmetric keys or asymmetric private keys -- within a hardware cryptographic module such as a Hardware Security Module (HSM) or Trusted Platform Module (TPM).
+This specification is targeted at attesting to the storage of cryptographic key material -- symmetric keys or asymmetric private keys -- within a hardware cryptographic module such as a Hardware Security Module (HSM) or Trusted Platform Module (TPM).
-This requires providing evidence to the key protection properties of that key, referred to in this specificion as "key attributes", as well as to the operational state of the hardware platform, referred to as "platform attributes".
+This requires providing evidence to the key protection properties of that key, referred to in this specification as "key attributes", as well as to the operational state of the hardware platform, referred to as "platform attributes".
 This specification also provides a format for requesting that a cryptographic module produce a key attestation containing a specific set of attributes.
 See {{sec-data-model}} for the full information model.

-As described below in {{sec-arch}} "Architecture and Conceptual Model", this specification uses a simplified of the Remote ATtestation procedureS (RATS) Architecture [!RFC9443] by assuming that the attesting environment and the target environment are the same envirnoment, and that this envilonment only produces self-attested evidence as this aligns with the target hardware platforms.
-As such, the attestation data format specified in {{sec-data-model}} only contains evidence (referred to in this document as "attributes") and does not provide for any form of endorsement except for endorsement of the device's attestationg signing key which is endorsed via an X.509 certificate chain rooted in a trust anchor belonging either to the device manufacturer or to the device operator, as described in {{sec-ak-chain}}.
+As described below in {{sec-arch}} "Architecture and Conceptual Model", this specification uses a simplification of the Remote ATtestation procedureS (RATS) Architecture [!RFC9443] by assuming that the attesting environment and the target environment are the same environment, and that this environment only produces self-attested evidence as this aligns with the target hardware platforms.
+As such, the attestation data format specified in {{sec-data-model}} only contains evidence (referred to in this document as "attributes") and does not provide for any form of endorsement except for endorsement of the device's attestation signing key which is endorsed via an X.509 certificate chain rooted in a trust anchor belonging either to the device manufacturer or to the device operator, as described in {{sec-ak-chain}}.

 Unlike other attestation data formats defined by the RATS working group, the format defined in this